Table of Contents

 Nootropic supplements have become popular for many people looking to boost their energy and focus.
 According to the thousands of men that took our Mdrive quiz, 57% were looking for increased energy when researching supplements.
 It’s no secret–we’re tired.
 If it's not the climb to your next promotion, it's finding enough hours in the day for family and self-care.
 Life makes high demands—and a little extra energy from supplements or boosters can go a long way.

-Caffeine is usually the answer when your supply and demand for daily energy just don't meet up.
-It can enhance your energy, awareness, ability to focus, and your access to other positive neurotransmitters.
+Caffeine is usually the answer when your supply and demand for daily energy just don't meet up, but is caffeine a cognitive enhancer?
+Caffeine can enhance your energy, awareness, ability to focus, and your access to other positive neurotransmitters.
 However, caffeine is only one type of natural performance-enhancing supplement, also known as a nootropic.

 Nootropics are a popular solution when feeling sluggish due to their natural approach to boost the body's energy.
 Many people today are turning to nootropics to enhance focus and to stay energized throughout the day.
 But just what are nootropics?
 Where do nootropics come from—and are they healthy?
 Let's take a closer look.